Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Tran Van Bac, Deputy Head of the Emergency Department, Central Hospital for Tropical Diseases, said that paracetamol (also known as acetaminophen) is a common pain reliever and fever reducer, often used in cases of mild to moderate pain, fever due to colds or flu.
 The drug is easily purchased, does not require a prescription and is generally very safe when used in the correct dose.
 However, if abused or overdosed, paracetamol can cause serious poisoning, especially liver damage, even leading to acute liver failure if not intervened promptly.

-Doctor Tran Van Bac advises people not to use painkillers without knowing the cause of the disease.
+Doctor Tran Van Bac recommends that people do not arbitrarily use painkillers when the cause of the disease is not clear.
 Continuously taking many pills or combining drugs with the same active ingredient paracetamol can easily lead to overdose without the user realizing it.

 When there are signs of suspected drug poisoning such as nausea, fatigue, pain in the liver area, jaundice, confusion, etc., the patient should be taken to a medical facility as soon as possible.
 In particular, the elderly and people with underlying diseases such as diabetes, cardiovascular disease, liver disease, kidney disease, etc. should consult a doctor before using any medication, including non-prescription drugs.